A colon polypectomy is the removal of

 from the inside lining of the colon, also called the large intestine.
 A polyp is a mass of tissue.
 Some types of polyps can develop into cancer.
 Most polyps can be removed during a

 A Colon Polyp

 The purpose of the surgery is to remove a polyp.
 It is done to prevent

 In rare cases, larger polyps can cause troublesome symptoms, such as rectal bleeding, abdominal pain, and bowel irregularities.
 A polyp removal will relieve these symptoms.

 Complications are rare, but no procedure is completely free of risk.
 If you are planning to have a polypectomy, your doctor will review a list of possible complications, which may include: Damage to the colon wallBleedingInfectionAdverse reaction to the anesthesia

 Factors that may increase the risk of complications include: SmokingType, size, and location of the polyp

-Patient factors, such as blood-clotting disorders, substance abuse, or other diseases like
+Patient factors, such as blood-clotting disorders, substance abuse, or chronic conditions like

 Pictures of your colon may need to be taken.
 This can be done with

 An examination of your intestine may need to be done.
 This can be done with a diagnostic